 - Tysabri may lower the ability of your body to fight infection.
 Avoid contact with people who have colds or infections.
 Tell your doctor if you notice signs of infection like fever, sore throat, rash, or chills.

 - Serious allergic reactions have occurred with the use of Tysabri.
 If a serious reaction occurs, it is usually within 2 hours after you receive Tysabri.
 However, a serious reaction may occur at any time.
-Contact your doctor at once if you develop hives, itching, trouble breathing or shortness of breath, chest pain, dizziness, chills, fainting, fever, rash, nausea, or flushing.
+Contact your doctor at once if you develop hives, itching, trouble breathing, shortness of breath, wheezing, chest pain, dizziness, chills, fainting, fever, rash, nausea, or flushing.

 - Tell your doctor or dentist that you use Tysabri before you receive any medical or dental care, emergency care, or surgery.

 - Talk with your doctor before you receive any vaccine.

 - Lab tests, including complete blood cell counts, liver function, anti-JC virus antibody, and magnetic resonance imaging (MRI) scans, may be performed while you use Tysabri.
 These tests may be used to monitor your condition or check for side effects.
 Be sure to keep all doctor and lab appointments.